Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Algorithm Design

 \section{Algorithm Design}

-In the following, we will detail the algorithm ESDP (Efficient Sampling-based Dynamic Programming) that solves $\mathcal{P}_1$ with polynomial complexity.
-ESDP is built on the ESCB algorithm \cite{ESCB,ESCB2} and a recent derivative AESCB \cite{semi-bandit}, for solving combinatorial semi-bandit problems.
-The overall steps of this section are as follows.
-Firstly, we introduce the regret minimization problem that corresponds to $\mathcal{P}_1$ and formulate several evolving statistics to approximate the expected social welfare $\mathbb{E}\big[ \textsc{Sw}\big(\vec{x}(t)\big) \big]$.
+{ In this section, we demonstrate the design details of \textsc{Esdp}, which can solve $\mathcal{P}_1$ with a \textit{probabilistic} optimality asymptotically in polynomial time. \textsc{Esdp} is built on the well known ESCB policy \cite{ESCB,ESCB2} and a recent derivative, called AESCB \cite{semi-bandit}, for solving combinatorial semi-bandit problems.
+In the following content, firstly, we formulate the regret minimization problem that corresponds to $\mathcal{P}_1$ and bring in several evolving statistics to approximate $\mathbb{E}\big[ \textsc{U} \big(\vec{x}(t) \big) \big]$ at each time $t$.
 Based on these statistics and a converge-to-zero sequence $\{\delta(t)\}_{t \in \mathcal{T}}$, we introduce a series of deterministic optimization problems.
-Then, we solve these deterministic problems with dynamic programming in polynomial time.
-Theoretical analysis for algorithm complexity and the upper bound of the regret are provided at the end.
+Then, we solve these deterministic problems sequentially based on dynamic programming in polynomial times.
+After that, we provide rigorous theoretical analysis for \textsc{Esdp} in terms of the algorithmic complexity and the regret on \textsc{Aou}.
+In the end, we discuss the possible extensions of \textsc{Esdp} on the Gang scheduling scenarios. }